brkwsk/can/README.md

-# cantera
+# cantera project
-a project for studies
+This is a project for simulating pressure loss in leaking tank containing flammable mixture of gases.